spinalcordtoolbox/spinalcordtoolbox/CONTRIBUTING.rst

   and if that is not the case, ensure that the borrowed/adapted code is compatible with the SCT MIT license.

-  Keep in mind that you are responsible for your contributions!

 The Commits Metadata
 ====================